FEATUREDINTERVIEWS

 Hunt’s endeavors undeniably make him among the territory’s great pioneers.
 The cultivation of Fort Lauderdale’s Coral Ridge and Galt Ocean Mile is a reflection of his of his significant legacy.
 Hunt also convinced the airlines to advertise packaged tourist flights to Fort Lauderdale, as they did to Miami and other major cities, leading the way to Fort Lauderdale’s tourist foundation in the latter 60s.

-As founder of Coral Springs his vision has attracted over 130,000 residents in less than 45 years.
+As founder of Coral Springs, his vision has attracted over 130,000 residents in less than 45 years.
 Schools in Fort Lauderdale and Coral Springs bear his name, and his contributions to these communities have enriched the lives of so many.
 Hunt has left his indelible footprint on our firmament.

 Turn the Page, Enter Frank Talerico